bshaffer/oauth2-server-php-docs/content/overview/jwt-access-tokens.md

 * `expires` - UNIX timestamp when the token expires
 * `user_id` - the id of the user for which the token was released
 * `client_id` - the id of the client who requested the token
-* `scope` - comma separated list of scopes for which the token is issued
+* `scope` - space-separated list of scopes for which the token is issued

 ## Using JWT Access Tokens With This Library